Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 The seller, at this point, writes to me without even greeting: "would you accept a partial refund?"

 I also stopped greeting him at this point.
-"It depends on the amount of the refund," I told him, "also consider that I spent some money on transportation and import taxes and now I find myself a computer that does not work.
+"It depends on the amount of the refund", I told him, "consider that I spent some money with transport and import fees and now I find a computer that does not work.
 Let me know."

-Enough, from this point on the seller has not made himself alive.
-After a couple of days I wrote to him, soliciting his offer of reimbursement.
-After another two days, so it was 4 days since the last message from the seller, I began to worry.
-In short, he no longer answers me.
+Enough, from this point on the seller the seller no longer showed up.
+After a couple of days I wrote to him, soliciting his reimbursement offer.
+After another two days, so 4 passed since the seller's last message, I started to worry.
+In short, he doesn't answer me anymore.
 First he tells me that he reimburses me and then disappears.

 I wrote to him: "Hello, are there any problems?
 I haven't received anything from you yet."
 In short, at this point I begin to get impatient.

 Guess what?
 The seller opens a case against me!
-He asks eBay to intervene and writes: "The item was fully functional, tested and in good condition, when I sent it to the sorting center.
-The damage may have been caused by the transport."
+He asks Ebay to intervene and writes: "The object was completely functional, tested and in good condition, when I sent it to the sorting center.
+The damage may have been caused by transport".

 Of course, he may also be right that the product was damaged by transport, but I received it broken.
-At this point we have deterred eBay's decision.
+At this point we put ourselves in eBay's decision.

 Response to the dispute over eBay

-After some time, I received the email, telling me that the decision had been made and that eBay had decided to fully refund me.
+After some time, I received the email, communicating me that the decision had been made and that Ebay had decided to completely reimburse me.

 In fact, in the summary of the eBay dispute, you see that I have been fully refunded: both the total of the computer and the shipping costs, and the import costs.
 A refund that covers, therefore, the total of what I had spent, without even having to send the computer back!

-On the other hand, I also put myself a bit in the seller's shoes.
-I am in good faith: you have also seen, in the video, that computer does not work.
-But, suppose he really shipped it working.
+On the other hand, I also put myself a little in the role of the seller.
+I am in good faith: you have seen it too, in the video, that computer doesn't work.
+But, suppose that he really sent him working.
 In short, he would have lost money!
-Then, in practice, it was not so, because I phoned the eBay help center and it was explained to me that, in this case (in this specific case) it was eBay that refunded me.
-So, the seller was paid by eBay, the carrier was paid by eBay, and I was refunded by eBay.
+Then, in practice, it was not like that, because I phoned the eBay service center and it was explained to me that, in this case (in a specific case) it was Ebay who repaid me.
+So, the seller was paid by Ebay, the transporter was paid by Ebay and I was refunded by Ebay.

 In this case, eBay adopted a strategy that made me, the seller and, probably, the shipper happy too.

-By the way, I noticed that the seller but had also left positive feedback.
+Among other things, I noticed that the seller but he had also left positive feedback.

 So: positive feedback and broken computer for free!